spiceai/gospice/README.md

 See [client_test.go](client_test.go) for examples on querying Ethereum and Polygon blocks.

-### Configuring retry policy
+### Connection retry

-The `SpiceClient` implements connection retrying mechanism (3 attemps by default).
+The `SpiceClient` implements connection retry mechanism (3 attemps by default).
-The number of attempts can be configured via `NewSpiceClient`:
+The number of attempts can be configured via `SetMaxRetries`:

 ```go
 spice := NewSpiceClient()